Kotlin/KEEP/proposals/change-defaulting-rule.md

 >
 > It is an error if there are multiple targets and none of `param`, `property` and `field` is applicable.

-**New `all` annotation use-site target**: in addition to the existing use-site targets, we define a new meta-target.
+**New `all` annotation use-site target**: in addition to the existing use-site targets, we define a new meta-target for _properties_, defined both in and outside of the primary constructor.
+Such an annotation should be propagated, whenever applicable:

-- An annotation with the `all` use-site target should behave as applied to every applicable use-site target.
+- To the parameter constructor (`param`), if the property is defined in the primary constructor,
+- To the property itself (`property`),
+- To the backing field (`field`), if the property has one,
+- To the getter (`get`),
+- To the setter parameter (`set_param`), if the property is defined as `var`.
-- It is an error to use the `all` annotation target if there is no applicable target for the declaration.
+- If the class is annotated with `@JvmRecord`, to the Java-only target `RECORD_COMPONENT`.
-- It is an error to apply the same annotation with both the `all` and another annotation target.

-In addition, if a class is annotated with `@JvmRecord`, the Java-only target `RECORD_COMPONENT` is considered when selecting applicable targets.
-That way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns perfectly with Java records.
+The last rule ensures that way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns perfectly with Java records.

 ### Compiler flags